-Recent studies discovered that CBD or cannabidiol, a non-psychoactive compound extracted from cannabis, can improve the treatments for a variety of illnesses and make them more efficient.
-The same happened in the case of liver diseases, number studies being conducted to understand better how CBD acts when the liver is damaged and in what ways this compound can be used to improve the life quality in the case of patients that suffer from various liver conditions.
+Recent studies have shown that CBD or cannabidiol, a non-psychoactive compound extracted from cannabis, can improve the treatments for a variety of illnesses and make them more efficient.
+The same happened in the case of liver diseases, where a number of studies are being conducted to better understand how CBD acts when the liver is damaged and in what ways this compound can be used to improve the life quality in the case of patients that suffer from various liver conditions.

 The Endocannabinoid System & the Liver

 It is known that the human body has a number of cannabinoid receptors, CB(1) and CB(2), which form the endogenous cannabinoids system.
-These receptors bind to the CBD molecules and create a set of reactions that are beneficial for our body’s processes, although how this happens is not fully understood by researchers.
+These receptors bind to the CBD molecules and create a set of reactions that are beneficial to our body’s processes, although how this happens has not yet been fully understood by researchers.

 When it comes to CBD and liver diseases, researchers discovered that the EC system, mentioned earlier, is not active when the liver is healthy.
-But, once a chronic liver disease gets installed, the EC system is “turned on”, being part of the pathogenesis of a series of liver conditions, such as non-alcoholic fatty liver disease, fibrosis progressing to cirrhosis, and appearance of cardiovascular abnormalities developed by the presence of cirrhosis.
+But, once the liver gets infected with a chronic disease, the EC system is “turned on”, being part of the pathogenesis of a series of liver conditions, such as non-alcoholic fatty liver disease, fibrosis progressing to cirrhosis, and appearance of cardiovascular abnormalities developed by the presence of cirrhosis.

-Also, in case of acute injury of the liver, EC is responsible for some of the inflammatory responses and influences the mechanisms that manage cell damage; this is why it is considered to have great potential when it comes to treating liver diseases.
+Also, in the case of acute liver injury, EC is responsible for some of the inflammatory responses and influences the mechanisms that manage cell damage; this is why it is considered to have great potential when it comes to treating liver diseases.

 Cannbinoid Receptors (CB1) and the liver